apify/actor-whitepaper/README.md

 For example, our Actors
 do not provide any standard message passing mechanism.
-The Actors might communicate together directly via HTTP requests (see [Live view](#live-view)), manipulate each other's operation using the Apify platform API (e.g. abort another Actor), or affect each other by sharing some internal state or storage.
+The Actors might communicate together directly via HTTP requests (see [**live-view web server**](#live-view-web-server)), manipulate each other's operation using the Apify platform API (e.g. abort another Actor), or affect each other by sharing some internal state or storage.
 The Actors simply do not have any formal restrictions, and they can access whichever external systems they want.

-### Why the name "Actor" ?
+### Why the name "Actor"

 In movies and theater, an _actor_ is someone who gets a script and plays a role according to that script.
-Our Actors also perform an act on someone's behalf, using a provided script, and thus we considered the name "Actor" as a good description.
+Our Actors also perform an act on someone's behalf, using a provided script.
-Also, an "Actor" evokes an idea of a person, which is a helpful way to think of and talk about Actors as independent entities.
+They work well with Puppeteers and Playwrights.

-Coincidentally, in the web automation world it became common to call libraries using names related to theater, such as Puppeteer or Playwright, confirming "Actor" was a good choice.
+And they are related to the Actor model known from the computer science.

-Last but no least, our model of Actors is similar to the Actor model known from the computer science.
+To make it clear Actors are not people, the letter "A" is capitalized.

 ## Installation and setup